Jerome-Graves/RobotDog/README.md

 It uses __pybullet__ and a URDF file for simulation and __ikpy__ for the inverse kinematic calculations.
 <br/>
 This is a remix of my final year project
 <a href="https://www.researchgate.net/project/Quadrupedal-Robotic-Platform-For-Research-on-Legged-Motion-Planning" target="_blank">Quadrupedal robotic Platform for research on legged motion</a>.
-It was origional built in a week during christmas holidays. (the UK was in lockdown, not much to do :confused:.)
-I am still looking though old files and fixed old code.
+It was originally built in a week during the Christmas holidays. (the UK was in lockdown, not much to do :confused:.)
+I am still looking through old files and fixed old code.
 Find more of my work : <a href="http://jeromegraves.com/" target="_blank">jeromegraves.com</a>

-## Whats Here
+## What's Here
+There are two firmware Arduino files.

 ### MiniQuad Firmware
-There are 2 firmware arduino .ino files.
  The first is for a smaller quad (I'll find the CAD).
 This one has an IMU for detecting body rotation and 12 servos.
-The robot walk on the sopt lifting 2 diagonal legs at a time.
+The robot walks on the spot lifting two diagonal legs at a time.
 It then uses filtering and PID tuning of the rotational data from the IMU to modify the walk to stay balanced.

 ### MiniQuad2
 MiniQuad 2 recives servo position information over UDP from a PC.
 All the IK and control is done in python (__QuadGUI.py__).
 There is no IMU (rotation) sensor.
 This is just an experiment(failed) with IK in python.
-You can manipulate the positon and rotation of the torso of the robot.
+You can manipulate the position and rotation of the torso of the robot.
 <br/>
 There is also code to run a simple simulation of the quad using __pybullet__ and the __spotSimple.URDF__ file (__QuadSimpulation.py__).
 <br/>
 Run both __QuadGUI.py__ and __QuadSimulation.py__ to test without hardware.

 ### MiniQuad3 (Todo)
-I didn't really finish this remix as I ran out of free time.
+I didn't finish this remix as I ran out of free time.
-The final verision shold be a combination of MiniQuad 1 + 2.
+The final version should be a combination of MiniQuad 1 + 2.
 It should have:
--  Active balacing using IMU positional and rotaiton data.
+-  Active balancing using IMU positional and rotation data.
 -  Ik moved onto the ESP32 (so slow in python)
--  Simple contol though phone (blutooth or web server)
+-  Simple control through phone (Bluetooth or webserver)
--  Set up ESP32 in AP wifi mode (generates it's own wifi network)
+-  Set up ESP32 in AP wifi mode (generates its wifi network)
 -  The robot will do a simple demo of translating and rotating its body and walking with active balancing.

 ![Dog CAD Picture](images/dog-cad.png?raw=true "Title")